Event Centre:

 reach the first checkpoint before it opens at 6:30.

-You may also get to the second checkpoint before it opens and have
+You are even more likely to get to the second checkpoint before it opens and have

 to wait